 Explore Product Key in Windows 10, 8, 7.
 If you have placed Product key of this Microsoft’s Operating System and can’t recover, then we have a remedy.
 You can use the VBScript to do the same very straightforwardly.

 We will give here the VBScript hence, the remaining job for you will be only to do a double click.
 Furthermore, we will also write the steps to Explore Product Key in Windows 10, 8, 7.

 How to Explore Product Key in Windows 10, 8, 7

-Step 1 – Open Notepad with the method you feel comfortable.
+Step 1 – Open Notepad with the method you feel comfortable with.

-Step 2 – Copy the piece of codes from the block below and paste into Notepad.
+Step 2 – Copy the piece of codes from the block below and paste it into Notepad.

 Dim objshell,path,DigitalID, Result Set objshell = CreateObject("WScript.Shell") 'Set registry key path Path = "HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\" 'Registry key value DigitalID = objshell.RegRead(Path & "DigitalProductId") Dim ProductName,ProductID,ProductKey,ProductData 'Get ProductName, ProductID, ProductKey ProductName = "Product Name: " & objshell.RegRead(Path & "ProductName") ProductID = "Product ID: " & objshell.RegRead(Path & "ProductID") ProductKey = "Installed Key: " & ConvertToKey(DigitalID) ProductData = ProductName & vbNewLine & ProductID & vbNewLine & ProductKey 'Show messbox if save to a file If vbYes = MsgBox(ProductData & vblf & vblf & "Save to a file?", vbYesNo + vbQuestion, "BackUp Windows Key Information") then Save ProductData End If